 A value- or color-priority system is not an either-or proposition.
 It exists on a continuum.
 A painter’s color solution may lean toward color, or value, or some combination of the two — but color and value will always have a corresponding relationship.

 We can see the effect of value on color identity by looking at two paintings by Claude Monet, painted nearly 30 years apart: Argenteuil from 1867 and Rouen Cathedral, West Façade, Sunlight from 1894.
 By seeing the paintings in both color and black-and white, we are able to see how much the illusion of light is dependent on value and how much on color.
 Value contrasts are not absent in these examples, or in Impressionist paintings in general.
 Value relationships always play an important role in defining the structure of a painting, but the Impressionists were never afraid to let brighter color take priority over value contrasts in service to the brilliance of sunlight.

-The difference between color-priority and value-priority can be seen outside the context of a painting, as well, in these simple color swatches.
-In the color-priority pairing, the intense reaction seen in the left swatch is achieved entirely through color contrast, an orange and blue complementary relationship.
-When that swatch is converted to black-and-white we see that the values of those two colors are nearly identical; the contrast holds no reaction outside the context of color.
+The difference between color-priority and value-priority can be seen outside the context of a painting, as in these simple color swatches.
+The first pair of swatches demonstrates color-priority: the vibration seen in the orange and blue complementary swatch is achieved entirely through color contrast.
+When that same swatch is converted to black-and-white we see that the values of those two colors are nearly identical; the contrast holds no reaction outside the context of color.
 The value-priority solution also features an orange-blue complement.
 However, because the orange is so light and the blue so dark, they hold much less chromatic identity and have little of the reactive quality we see in the color-priority pairing.
 In the value-priority pairing, the color and black-and-white swatches have almost the same potency.